tharsha18/kinesisid/lab1.md

 ## Section 1: Create an EC2 linux Instance using the cloudformation template

-In this section, you will define your personal SSH Key Pair private key so you can login to the EC2 instance we will use in this lab.
+In your AWS console,navigate to EC2-->NETWORK & SECURITY under left pane --> Key Pairs and create a new SSH Key Pair private key named "lab1key" so you can login to the EC2 instance we will use in this lab.
+Save the key on your desktop for later use.
+DO NOT USE the default key named "ee-default-keypair".

 ### 1. Navigate to the EC2 service and choose Key Pairs in the navigation bar on the left.